K-Phoen/hugo-gh-pages-action/README.md

-# Hugo for GitHub Pages
+# Hugo Deploys for GitHub Pages

 Builds and deploys Hugo-generated websites to GitHub Pages